-But what is even more important is understanding human behavior.
-Beyond that we can ask WHY humans functions this way… and I will answer that question in Origin of the Universe, but let’s talk about how mankind functions for now.
+But what is even more important is understanding human psychology.
+Beyond that, we can ask WHY humans function this way… and I will answer that question in Origin of the Universe, but let’s talk about how mankind functions for now.
 This chapter 11 is devoted to that subject.

-Human behavior — Get out the instruction manual
+Human psychology — Get out the instruction manual

 Humans have not only their singularity as compared to animals as we saw in Inventory chapter 10 but they also have both their bright and dark sides—their double-nature—as we saw in the previous chapter.

-There are so many case studies, not to say experiments about human behavior with so many more going on continuously that we have enough data to know how humankind functions.
+There are so many case studies, not to say experiments on human psychology with so many more going on continuously that we have enough data to know how humankind functions.
 And that’s what this chapter is all about so let’s get on with it.

 Now we have to ask ourselves, what makes humans tick?